[an excerpt from The Blasphemy Tour, written as Jass Richards]

 “They’re fighting for our freedom,” the host interjected.

 The host tried again.
-“They’re bringing democracy to a country—”
+“They’re bringing democracy to a country that—”

 “—they know nothing about.
 Most of them couldn’t even point to it on a map.
 Every time I see coverage of American soldiers overseas, they’re shouting at its residents in English.
 And then they’re angry when the people they’re shouting at don’t do what they’re told.
 Apparently it doesn’t even occur to the soldiers that they speak a different language.
 What, they think the world speaks their language?
 How arrogant.
 Or just stupid.